 Yoder Smokers’ Origin and Manufacturing Locations

-When it comes to brand loyalty and name recognition, Yoder Smokers manufacture American made BBQ pits that the pitmasters use in competitions.
+When it comes to brand loyalty and name recognition, Yoder Smokers manufacture American-made BBQ pits that pitmasters use in competitions.
 In fact, each one of Yoder’s smokers they sell on their website is available in a competition version designed for use by some of the best BBQ pitmasters in the country.

 The YS640s comes complete with integrated heat probes, handles that the brand claims never get hot, a hopper that holds 20 pounds, and several other features that we will go into more depth about below.
 But the feature that stands out in comparison to most other smokers is that the YS640s offers WiFi and Bluetooth connectivity.
 This capability brings new-school tech to the age-old traditional world of American BBQ.